-- Training plans for each individual member of staff are updated annually.
-All training is logged on the SIMS system. - Refresher training for staff on health and safety matters is planned as appropriate. - Records are maintained for all health and safety training attended by staff.
+- Training is logged on by school administrators. - \ Refresher training for staff on health and safety matters is planned as appropriate. - \ Records are maintained for all health and safety training attended by staff.

 Personal Safety procedures, Schoolsafe and control of violence